ngirard/lolcate-rs/README.md

   # "/second/dir"
 ]

-# Set to either "Dirs" or "Files" to skip directories or files
+# Set to "Dirs" or "Files" to skip directories or files.
+# If unset, or set to "None", both files and directories will be included.
 # skip = "Dirs"

 # Set to true if you want skip symbolic links